Theatre

 “House” is an adaptation of the documentary film trilogy of the same name (1980, 1998 and 2005), in which Israeli director Amos Gitai portrayed a house in West Jerusalem and its residents over several decades.

-An introduction (in German) will be given half an hour before each performance in the Upper Foyer of the Haus der Berliner Festspiele.
+An introduction will be given by the director Amos Gitai half an hour before each performance in English in the Upper Foyer of the Haus der Berliner Festspiele.

 To accompany the 4-day focus, on 12.6.2024 at 20:00 the arsenal cinema will also present Amos Gitai’s documentary film “BAIT (House)” from 1980, on which his play is based.
 More information can be found at arsenal-berlin.de